TheOdinProject/curriculum/html_css/v2/main-course/transforms-animation.md

 * When should you use a CSS animation?
 * What are the long and short hand notations for both?
 * What should you keep in mind regarding repaints?
-* What are keyframes and when are they used?
+* What are the two distinct parts of creating a keyframe animation?

 ### Transitions
 CSS transitions let you animate a change from an element's initial state to an end state.
 Think of an ordinary button element with a white background.
 When your mouse is away from the button, it's just sitting there.
 Boring.
 Then when you hover your mouse cursor over the button the background color smoothly transitions from white, to grey, to black, over a period of time.
 This is a CSS transition.